-Every year I have the great pleasure of bringing together some of our early career people at Arup in Australasia to explore all things design.
+Every year some of our early career people come together in Australasia to explore all things design.

 ‘Design School’ is a global programme at Arup, funded by Arup University, that brings together a select group of nominees from all around the world, from all sorts of disciplines – from engineering, to marketing and finance – to strengthen skills in design - in its broadest possible definition.
 Around 500 of our people take part globally.